-Criterion 1.4 The Organization shall develop and implement measures, and/or shall engage with regulatory agencies, to systematically protect the Management Unit from unauthorized or illegal resource use, settlement and other illegal activities.

-illegal activities.

-Criterion 1.5 The Organization shall comply with the applicable national laws, local laws, ratified international conventions and obligatory codes of practice, relating to the transportation and trade of forest products within and from the Management Unit, and/or up to the point of first sale.

-1.5.1 The smallholder complies with all laws related to transport and trade of forest products and non-timber forest products up to the point of first sale.
+- 1.4 The Organization shall develop and implement measures, and/or shall engage with regulatory agencies, to systematically protect the Management Unit from unauthorized or illegal resource use, settlement and other illegal activities. - 1.4.1 The smallholder uses measures to protect the smallholder's forest from unauthorized or illegal activities. - 1.5 The Organization shall comply with the applicable national laws, local laws, ratified international conventions and obligatory codes of practice, relating to the transportation and trade of forest products within and from the Management Unit, and/or up to the point of first sale. - 1.5.1 The smallholder complies with all laws related to transport and trade of forest products and non-timber forest products up to the point of first sale.